Was it Takata who gave the world Reiki? Because there is absolutely no evidence that a man or a monk named Usui ever existed.

 - If what has been said about Dr. Usui was true, Reiki would be practiced today in both Shinto and Buddhist temples.
 It is NOT.

 - If there were healers, whose lineages dated back to Usui through someone other than Takata, and they were alive in 20th or 21st century Japan, they would NOT be a secret.

 - The symbols used in Reiki fit into the Japanese text.
 However, HON SHA ZA SHO NENE is Mandarin Chinese.
 In addition, there is no letter “R” sound in the Japanese language.
 And would a Japanese Tibetan monk name a healing system, Usui Shiki Ryoho, after himself?

 - Who is the man in the photographs whom Takata claimed was Usui?
 We may never know.
 Whose ashes are on the ‘newly discovered’ altar?
 We may never know.

 Takata was a Japanese-American woman and a practicing Buddhist after World War II.

-- USUI SHIKI RYOHO, appeared at the top of all of the Alliance Reiki certificates.
-Takata’s original, or Alliance, Reiki Masters referred to themselves as Usui Reiki Masters.
-To complicate matters, Takata never trademarked any part of the phrase or even the word, Reiki.
+- However, USUI SHIKI RYOHO, appeared at the top of all of the Alliance Reiki certificates.
+Takata’s 21 Reiki Masters referred to themselves as Usui Reiki Masters.
+To complicate matters, Takata never trademarked the word, Reiki.
 So, many, many people simply made up initiations and named them Usui Reiki or gave them other names.
 In some ‘Usui Reiki’ initiations there is NOTHING left of Takata’s original Alliance Reiki initiations.